zane-burke/zane-burke/README.md

 Computer Science and Linguistics student at Truman State University

-Familiar with Python and Go
+Varying levels of familiarity with Python, Go, and C++.

-Learning C++
+Learning Rust.